 The tour ends this morning in Quito.
 A transfer will be arranged for you from our airport hotel to the airport at a time you need it.

 PACE: Moderate.
 Early starts are necessary on most days since birding in the Andes is almost always best early in the morning, and breakfast will typically start between 4:30 and 5:30am.
-To get to the farther birding sites (Rio Silanche and Mashpi), drives of 1.5-2 hours each way are required, but the drives are much shorter on other days.
+To get to the farther birding sites (Rio Silanche and Mashpi), drives of 1.5-2 hours each way is required, but the drives are much shorter on other days.
 On most days there will be some downtime either after lunch, or after arriving back to the lodge after the day’s birding excursion, but on at least one or two days you may arrive back at the lodge after dark.
 At least four lunches will be packed lunches, and one breakfast will likely be a packed breakfast.

 ACCOMMODATION: Very good to excellent, all have private, en-suite bathrooms, full-time hot water, and 24h electricity.

 WHEN TO GO: This tour can be run year round.
 While climate has become rather unpredictable in recent years, the driest months on average are June-August, the wettest months are March-April, and the other months are intermediate.
 Bird activity is slower when it is very dry, but even in the dry season, some rain can be expected.
 Rainy season tours are usually very productive, since most days the mornings are dry, and the increased cloud cover means there is usually less harsh sunlight to deal with in the middle of the day.